enzet/Roentgen/README.md

 # Röntgen

 Röntgen is a set of monochrome 14 × 14 px pixel-aligned icons.
 All icons are under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
-So, do whatever you want, but please give the appropriate credit.
+You can use them freely, but please give the appropriate credit.

 Röntgen was created for the [Map Machine](http://github.com/enzet/map-machine) project to represent different map features from the OpenStreetMap database.
 However, it can be easily used for any map project or even for non-map-related projects.
-Also, some icons can be used as emoji symbols.
+Some icons can also be used as emoji symbols.
 Version 0.1 of Röntgen is used in [iD editor](https://github.com/openstreetmap/iD) for OpenStreetMap.

-All icons can be found in the [`icons`](icons) directory, where they are stored as optimized SVG files.
-Every icon file is less than 3 KB in size.
+All icons can be found in the [`icons`](icons) directory.

+All icons are stored as optimized SVG files.
+The majority of them contain only one path element with a minimal number of points.
+File sizes range from 207 bytes to 4 KB, with mean and median sizes of about 1 KB.

 <picture>
     <source